johanmeiring/bootstrap-macos/README.md

 * https://github.com/herrbischoff/awesome-osx-command-line

 ## License
-This Ansible role is distributed under the MIT License.
+This collection of scripts is distributed under the MIT License.
 See the LICENSE file for more details.

 ## Donations
 Donations are very welcome, and can be made to the following addresses: